 If you plan to include a minor in your BCom degree, check the table below to ensure you are taking the right courses required at each stage of your degree to complete a minor in that subject.
 Our Student Advisors can help you with planning your Bachelor of Commerce undergraduate degree, so make sure you talk to them about your degree programme and check you are on the right study pathway for you.

 - Any course at 300-level may contribute to only one major or minor.

 - Any course at 200-level credited to a minor cannot also be credited to a major or another minor.

 - Where the same course is required for more than one major or minor, a substitute course (approved by the Dean of Commerce) will be required.

 Courses required for the minor

 As well as the BCom minors, you can also take a minor from the Bachelor of Arts as part of your BCom.
+This is a good option for adding a language, media and communications, or any other arts course.
 See the Bachelor of Arts webpage for details on these minors.